Group-Equivariant Diffusion Models for Lattice Field Theory: Toy example in 0D

 We define a toy theory on a zero-dimensional lattice through the action

-where the variable $\phi$ corresponds to one dynamical degree of freedom occupying a single lattice site.
+where the variable $\phi$ corresponds to one degree of freedom occupying a single lattice site.
 Notably, this theory exhibits two distinct phases that depend on the action parameters: \begin{itemize} \item \textit{symmetric phase}: $\frac{\lambda}{m^2} > 0$ (single well potential) \item \textit{broken phase}: $\frac{\lambda}{m^2} < 0$ (double well potential) \end{itemize} which correspond to the topological phases of the model.
 In this example, we explore both phases by choosing the following action parameters: $m^2 = \pm 1.0$, $\lambda = 0.4$.

-This toy model is clearly $\mathbb{Z}_2$-invariant, since the action \eqref{eq:0D_action} enjoys the discrete global symmetry $S(-\phi) = S(\phi)$ under $\phi \mapsto -\phi$.
+This toy model is clearly $\mathbb{Z}_2$-invariant, since the action in eq.~\eqref{eq:0D_action} enjoys a discrete global symmetry under $\phi \mapsto -\phi$.
 This means that the samples, modulo random statistical fluctuations, should be distributed symmetrically about $\phi~=~0$.
-This is in accordance with the general result, derived in Sec.~\ref{sec:symmetries_of_score}; in the case where $\mathcal{G} = \mathbb{Z}_2$, then clearly $\rho(\phi) = -\phi$, so \eqref{eq:score_fn_transformation} reduces to
+This is in accordance with the general result, derived in section~\ref{sec:symmetries_of_score}; in the case where $\mathcal{G} = \mathbb{Z}_2$, then clearly $\rho(\phi) = -\phi$, so eq.~\eqref{eq:score_fn_transformation_law} reduces to

 In other words, the score function for a zero-dimensional scalar field theory with global $\mathbb{Z}_2$ invariance is, in turn, $\mathbb{Z}_2$-equivariant.
-The $\mathbb{Z}_2$ symmetry of Eq.~\eqref{eq:0D_action} is explicit when computing the force:
+The $\mathbb{Z}_2$ symmetry of eq.~\eqref{eq:0D_action} is explicit when computing the force:

 which is clearly odd in $\phi$.
 This inspires us to construct a score network which is also $\mathbb{Z}_2$-equivariant such that the diffusion model need not learn this discrete symmetry of the theory, but is endowed with it instead.